ryanwitteck/Animator/resources/README.md

 #### Shapes
 Shapes are the objects being animated by our model and are represented by the interface IShape.
 IShape itself extends our three "basic" interfaces Drawable, Movable, and Scalable.
-These interfaces exist to clearly divide the three basic type of information each IShape should contain and actions each IShape should be able to perform -- i.e. every shape should contain the information necessary to define its own image (Drawable), be able to change position (Movable), and be able to be stretched or shrunk in both the x and y dimensions (Scalable).
-Currently, only three shapes have been implemented: Rectangle, Oval, and Compound Shape and only Rectangle and Oval are in use.
+These interfaces exist to clearly divide the three basic types of information each IShape should contain and actions each IShape should be able to perform -- i.e. every shape should contain the information necessary to define its own image (Drawable), be able to change position (Movable), and be able to be stretched or shrunk in both the x and y dimensions (Scalable).
+Currently, only three shapes have been implemented: Rectangle, Oval, and Compound Shape.
+The CompoundShape class exists only as an example of a more complex implementation of shape.
+Our model builders only allow users to create Rectangles and Ovals in the current implementation.

 #### Commands
 Commands are function-objects that define the behavior of an animation.
 All actions from creating a